 Ms. Elderkin led a team of lawyers who won a jury verdict for clients Centocor Ortho Biotech, Inc. and New York University in a patent infringement suit against Abbott Laboratories for its flagship product, Humira®.
 The jury returned a verdict that Ms. Elderkin’s clients’ patent was infringed and not invalid, and awarded damages of $1.67 billion, reported by Bloomberg to be the largest jury verdict in U.S. history in a patent case.
 The American Lawyer named her “Litigator of the Week” on July 1, 2009.
-She is the first woman selected for this honor.
+She was the first woman selected for this honor.

 More recently, Ms. Elderkin led a team of lawyers representing client Bristol-Myers Squibb, Ono Pharmaceutical Co. and Japanese immunologist Dr. Tasuku Honjo in patent litigation involving revolutionary immuno-oncology treatment methods.
 The team’s work contributed to a worldwide settlement that included an initial payment by defendant Merck & Co., Inc. of $625 million and payment of ongoing royalties through 2026.

 Ms. Elderkin and her team have also been at the forefront of litigation under the Biologics Price Competition and Innovation Act, representing client Janssen Biotech, Inc. in several litigations involving biosimilar challenges to Janssen’s blockbuster drug Remicade®.